amazonlinux/amazon-ec2-net-utils/README.md

 # amazon-ec2-net-utils #

-## Rationale ##
+## Background ##

-The existing amazon-ec2-net-utils package provides functionality needed to configure a Linux instance for optimal performance in a VPC environment.
+The amazon-ec2-net-utils package provides functionality needed to configure a Linux instance for optimal performance in a VPC environment.
 It handles:

 * Per-interface policy routing rules to accommodate VPC source/dest